Admissions and Induction

 Step 1: A meeting is arranged with a member of the senior leadership team or admissions staff.
 At this meeting the pupil/ parents / carers will complete all the necessary forms and can also raise any questions or queries they may have.
 At this meeting the school’s expectations will be outlined and information given about additional support available.

-Step 2: The pupil will spend between three and five half days in our admissions room where they will:
+Step 2: The pupil will spend between two to four sessions in our admissions room where they will:

 - complete baseline assessments in Maths, English and Science